Top 11 Venture Capital Firms for Supply Chain Management Startups

 Image of Mu Ventures - Top VCs in Supply Chain Management

-Mu Ventures is a New York-based venture capital firm that invests in commerce enablement at the pre-seed and seed stages.
-They concentrate on startups building the foundational technology for how businesses buy and sell goods.
+Mu Ventures is a New York-based firm that provides pre-seed and seed capital to startups.
+They concentrate on "commerce enablement," funding the foundational technology for how businesses buy and sell goods.

 You can refer to their website here.